 Switching off the bytecode generation seems a more promising approach; but there will probably be other cases where Saxon is doing dynamic loading too (as evidenced by your other bug report) so you should probably try and fix it by setting the ClassLoader for Saxon to use.

-#4 Updated by Pranay Deshpande 4 months ago
+#4 Updated by Pranay Deshpande over 1 year ago

 Switching off the bytecode generation seems to solve the current problem.
 But in general, do you have any timeline to fix the class loader problems with OSGI environment?

 You can reduce down the priority of this ticket though as the immediate blocker is resolved.